ericbiewener/vscode-vandelay-js/README.md

 ```

 ### `preferTypeOutside: boolean`
 Defaults to `false`.
-If using flow, settings this to `true` will cause import statements for types
+If using Flow, settings this to `true` will cause import statements for types
 to put the type on the outside of the braces (`import type { type1, type2 } ...`) *so long as only
 types are being imported from the given import path*.
 This can help mitigate circular dependency
 issues under some circumstances.
 Regardless of this setting, if a value import exists for a given